pgilad/check-constants/readme.md

 ### Build Time

-Check-Constants can also be used in conjunction with other javascript build systems, such as:
+`check-constants` can also be used in conjunction with other javascript build systems, such as:

 * [gulp-check-constants](https://github.com/pgilad/gulp-check-constants)
 * [grunt-check-constants](https://github.com/pgilad/grunt-check-constants)